itnproducoes/openheart/README.md

 ## ⚙️ Region Configuration

-Region is saved to flash and restored on boot.
+The region is saved to flash memory 10 seconds after the swap and restored at startup.
 LED indicators:

 - Red: Japan
 - Green: Americas